-Soil and agricultural water management research at the SWROC primarily focuses on managing drainage water, surface and subsurface flows, and the soil it flows over/through and the nutrients it carries.
-The purpose of our research is to improve agricultural management practices and productivity while protecting and improving the quality of the soil, air, and water.
+Soil, cropping systems, and agricultural water management research at the SWROC primarily focuses on understanding soil hydrologic function driven by the hydrologic cycle and its interaction with soil, plants, and water management.
+The purpose of our research is to improve the agricultural management practices and productivity while protecting and improving the quality of the soil, air, and water.

 Our field-based research aims to develop practices that reduce offsite nutrient mobility and improve water and nutrient use efficiency and crop yield.
 All projects address production needs and quantify and mitigate negative off-site environmental impacts.
 We combine agronomic, ecological, and engineering approaches to guide soil and water resource management decisions.